These chocolate mint sandwich cookies are soft and chewy with homemade peppermint buttercream inside. This is my mom’s famous recipe!

 Instructions

-• Preheat oven to 350 degrees.
-Line a baking sheet with parchment paper or silicone baking mats, set aside.
+- Preheat oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line a baking sheet with parchment paper or silicone baking mats, and set aside.

-• In a large saucepan over low heat, melt butter.
+- In a large saucepan over low heat, melt butter.
 Add brown sugar and stir with a heatproof spatula.
-Remove mixture from heat.
-Add in water, then chocolate chips, stir until chips are melted.
+Remove the mixture from heat.
+Add water, then chocolate chips, stirring until the chips are melted.

-• Beat in eggs one at a time, then add the vanilla.
-Fold flour, baking soda, and salt.
-Mix until a buttery dough forms (it will be greasy looking).
+- Beat in eggs one at a time, then add the vanilla.
+Fold in the flour, baking soda, and salt.
+Mix until a buttery dough forms (it will look greasy).

-• Roll dough into 1½” balls and place on a baking sheet.
-Place into oven and bake for 8-10 minutes.
-Remove from oven and allow to cool on baking sheet for 3-4 minutes before transferring to a wire rack to cool completely.
+- Roll dough into 1½” balls and place on a baking sheet.
+Bake for 8-10 minutes.
+Remove from oven and allow to cool on the baking sheet for 3-4 minutes before transferring to a wire rack to cool completely.

-• While the cookies are cooling, in the bowl of a stand mixer or a large mixing bowl with a hand mixer, cream butter and salt for 1 minute.
-Turn mixing speed to low, gradually add the powdered sugar one cup at a time.
-Add the milk and peppermint extract (and food coloring or candy canes if desired).
-Gradually turn speed up and continue beating for 2 minutes until light and fluffy.
+- While the cookies are cooling, in the bowl of a stand mixer or a large mixing bowl with a hand mixer, cream butter and salt for 1 minute.
+Turn the mixing speed to low, gradually add powdered sugar, one cup at a time.
+Add milk and peppermint extract (and food coloring or candy canes if desired).
+Gradually increase speed and beat for 2 minutes until light and fluffy.

-• Place filling into a large piping bag fitted with a large round tip, and pipe onto one side of a cooled cookie.
-Place a “top” on it (you will want to try to match up similar size/shape ones).
-Allow cookies to sit for 30 minutes before serving.
+- Place the frosting into a large piping bag fitted with a large round tip and pipe onto one side of a cooled cookie.
+Match up similar size/shape cookies.
+Allow the cookies to sit for 30 minutes before serving.